-If the answers cannot be "Yes" for all of these questions and the evidence, that the aspects described have been considered and integrated into formal planning/implementation activities is missing, then the dams cannot be considered as sustainable and the relevant hydropower production values not be considered to be ecosystem services.
+If the answers cannot be "Yes" for all of these questions and the evidence, that the aspects described have been considered and integrated into formal planning/implementation activities is missing, then the dams cannot be considered as sustainable and the relevant hydropower production values should not be considered to be ecosystem services.

-In addition to the WCD criteria, references like the HAS Protocol or Climate Bonds Initiative (to come) can be used for further analysis work, for example for a Tier-2 valuation work.
+In addition to the WCD criteria, references like the HSA Protocol or Climate Bonds Initiative (to come) can be used for further analysis work, for example for a Tier-2 valuation work.

-At the same time, it needs to be noted that the economic valuation of ecosystem services is only one aspect that policy makers need to take into consideration when taking decisions.
+At the same time, it needs to be noted that the economic valuation of ecosystem services is only one aspectthatpolicymakersneedtotakeintoconsideration when taking decisions.
 Other benefits (e.g. financial revenue, employment) and economic or social costs (potential destruction of ecosystems and their services, such as mangrove conversion for aquaculture, or the displacement of local communities) of oil extraction and other extractive activities should not be ignored by decision making, even if the assessment of these values are not part of an ES valuation.
 If of interest for decision making, for example in the context of a Transboundary Diagnostic Analysis (see above), a broader economic analysis could consider the extraction of mineral resources and shipping similarly as direct use values.
 Similarly, costs, i.e. potential damages, must not be ignored in such an analysis.
 Such an analysis exceeds the scope of this document.
-GEF International Waters: Learning Exchange And Resources Network